-The design of biomaterials, medical devices, and sensors often encompasses surface functionalization strategies aiming to impart to them well-defined interfacial physicochemical properties.
-These determine the way the functionalized materials interact with their application medium and, in most of the formulations, largely influence their performance.
+The design of biomaterials, medical devices and sensors often encompasses surface functionalization strategies aiming to impart to them well-defined interfacial physicochemical properties.
+These determine the way the functionalized materials interact with their application medium, and in most of the formulations, largely influence their performance.

-The assembly of functional polymers yielding "polymer brush" layers or, alternatively, the growth of polymer brushes from premodified supports through surface-initiated polymerization (SIP)^{2,3} methods has emerged as among the most versatile and efficient strategies for generating surfaces with tunable properties.
+The assembly of functional polymers yielding "polymer brush" layers1 or, alternatively, the growth of polymer brushes from pre-modified supports through surface-initiated polymerization (SIP)2-3 methods have emerged amongst the most versatile and efficient strategies to generate surfaces with tunable properties.

-During the past decade, we have dedicated intense effort to establishing robust fabrication protocols to generate polymer brushes with precise architecture and well-defined composition, especially concentrating on the influence of these two parameters on the biopassive and tribological properties of the obtained coatings.
+During the last decade, we have dedicated intense efforts in establishing robust fabrication protocols to generate polymer brushes with precise architecture and well-defined composition, especially concentrating on the influence of these two parameters on the biopassive and tribological properties of the obtained coatings.

-The combination of high resistance toward nonspecific protein adsorption and lubrication is often highly required on the exposed surface of biomaterials.
-On one hand, hampering the formation of a protein layer would prevent microbial contamination or an adverse immune response toward a synthetic construct when this is applied within physiological environments.4-7 On the other hand, the presence of a lubricious coating would increase the comfort and prevent wounding when a modified device is placed in contact with tissues, such as in the case of contact lenses or catheters.8
+The combination of high resistance towards unspecific protein adsorption and lubrication is often highly required on the exposed surface of biomaterials.
+On the one hand, hampering the formation of a protein layer would prevent microbial contamination, or an adverse immune response towards a synthetic construct when this is applied within physiological environments.4-7 On the other hand, the presence of a lubricious coating would increase the comfort and prevent wounding when a modified device is placed in contact with tissues, such as in the case of contact lenses or catheters.8-10

-A large number of hydrophilic polymers forming dense brush assemblies on surfaces can meet these needs because of the interplay between enthalpic and entropic effects.
-These are respectively determined by the association of water molecules within the brush structure and the distinctive, stretched conformation characterizing densely grafted chains.
-11-Hence, dense and hydrated polymer brushes efficiently prevent the nonspecific adhesion of biomolecules (and larger biomolecular entities) because of their unfavorable dehydration and the loss of conformational entropy involved when biomolecules adhere to the surface.^{4,11-14}
+A large number of hydrophilic polymers forming dense brush assemblies on surfaces can meet these needs due to the interplay between enthalpic and entropic effects.
+These are respectively determined by the association of water molecules within the brush structure, and the distinctive, stretched conformation characterizing densely grafted chains.
+11-14 Hence, dense and hydrated polymer brushes efficiently prevent unspecific adhesion of biomolecules (and larger biomolecular entities), due to their unfavourable de-hydration and the loss of conformational entropy involved when biomolecules adhere to the surface.^{4, 11-14}

-In addition, the interplay between high water content and the osmotic pressure generated within the brush provides fluid lubrication and load-bearing capacity, substantially reducing friction when a shearing countersurface is applied (Figure $1).^{15-19}$
+In addition, the interplay between high water content and the osmotic pressure generated within the brush provides fluid lubrication and load-bearing capacity, substantially reducing friction when a shearing countersurface is applied (Figure 1).15-19